 Jeff Goldblum is a jazzy guy.
-It’s been that way since the smooth funk and fusion of the 1970s; the decade the actor broke onto the big screen.
-He’s been playing boogie-woogie and the blues on piano for over half a century, he founded and fronts a lively jazz band — The Mildred Snitzer Orchestra — and even brought his mellifluous, melodious brand of conversation to Gentleman’s Journal back in 2017.
+It’s been that way since the smooth funk and fusion of the 1970s, the decade the actor broke on to the big screen.
+He’s been playing boogie-woogie and the blues on piano for over half a century and he founded and fronts a lively jazz band — The Mildred Snitzer Orchestra.
+He even brought his mellifluous, melodious brand of conversation to Gentleman’s Journal back in 2017.

-Which got us to thinking; with such an eclectic, eccentric musical back catalogue, which performers — and specific singles — have influenced the entertainer over time?
-Here, we ask the actor for his top eight records…
+And, having recently dusted off our own vinyl collection, we got to thinking: with such an eclectic, eccentric musical back catalogue, which performers – and specific singles – have influenced the entertainer over time?
+Here, we ask the actor and musician for his top eight records…

 Blue Minor by Sonny Clark